 - The Cascades hike from Tiger Falls, via Gudu Falls

 The Tugela Gorge Hike

 7km outward trip, 14km round trip

-During the wet season, the gorge below is completely flooded, so there are parts that differ from one season to the next.
+During the wet season, the gorge below is in flow, so there are parts that differ from one season to the next.
 This little hidden cave pool was also so discreet during the dry season, hence the skinny dipping in the fresh, mountain water.

 - Plenty of water – as much as you can carry.
 We had about 5 litres between us and we finished it all before we finished.
 The bonus?
 You can refill your bottles with fresh mountain water from the springs

 - Sun protection – both sunblock, hats, and sun shirts if you have them